Our Mission

 Program Related Investments

-The Regional Foundation makes Program Related Investments (PRIs) by invitation only to nonprofit organizations and for-profit businesses for select ventures that are designed to promote community- and economic-development opportunities for low-income individuals and communities.
+The Regional Foundation makes impact-first loans, or Program Related Investments (PRIs), by invitation only to nonprofit organizations for select ventures that are designed to support equitable community development.

 Investment Size